-Einkorn wheat is low in gluten, due to its primitive roots which makes it a wonderful option for those with gluten intolerances.
+Einkorn wheat is low in gluten due to its primitive roots, making it a wonderful option for those with gluten intolerances.
 This wheat is also rich in Vitamin A and Vitamin B. Sprouted grains are incredible for you because they are high in nutritional value and are known to improve digestive health.

 The Components of the Spicy Shrimp Buddha Bowl

 This buddha bowl also features some delicious, healthy fruits and vegetables such as corn, avocado, red onions, and black beans.

 Since corn is currently out of season, I used thawed frozen corn that I roasted myself in the oven.
 The roasted corn in this recipe adds flavor, texture, and a nice pop of color to this bowl.

 I thawed my corn, drizzled it with olive oil and a touch of salt, then roasted it until golden brown.